beingEniola/AdventureWorks-Analytics-Hackhaton-2025/README.md

 <img width="210" height="317" alt="image" src="https://github.com/user-attachments/assets/de150ada-aaca-490b-9672-8d50b68304c6" />

-After running the query I realized the database has a total of 72 Tables.

-I definitely do not need this much tables so I chose five relevant tables to focus on.
-The tables are
+The result showed that the database contains 72 tables.

+Since not all of them were needed, I selected five core tables for the analysis:

-- Sales.SalesOrderHeader: Contains sales order details (aggregated order information)
+- Sales.SalesOrderHeader: Contains aggregated sales order information
-- Sales.SalesOrderDetail: Contains detailed line-item order information for each product in an order
+- Sales.SalesOrderDetail: Contains detailed line items for each order
 - Production.Product: Contains product information
 - Sales.Customer: Contains customer information
-- Sales.SalesTerritory: contains regional territories
+- Sales.SalesTerritory: contains regional Sales territories

-I carried out further exploration of each of the tables to get clarity and also validate them, I checked for tables shape, missing values, standardized columns where needed and selected relevant fields needed in my analysis while discarding the other.
+I explored each table to understand its structure, check for missing values, clean where necessary, and select only the relevant fields.

-A new schema (Cleaned) was created to save my cleaned tables, the cleaned tables were created as VIEWS.
+I then created a new schema named Cleaned to store cleaned tables as views.

 ```sql
 CREATE SCHEMA Cleaned;
 ```
+Example of cleaning SalesOrderHeader:

 ```sql
 GO